RickStrahl/WestwindToolkit/Westwind.Utilities/Readme.md

 It includes tools for:

 * Configuration settings management with strongly typed classes
-* A small database drive logging engine
+* A small, extensible logging engine with built-in Database and Xml support
-* A simple Data Access Layer that thinly wraps ADO net
+* A simple Data Access Layer that thinly wraps ADO.NET
 * Many data access helpers for parsing data to objects and dynamics
+*
-* Many helper classes with utility features:
+* Many static helper classes with tons of utility features:
 	* StringUtils
+    * HtmlUtils
 	* ReflectionUtils
 	* SerializationUtils
 	* DataUtils
 	* EncryptionUtils
 	* FileUtils
+    * TimeUtils
+    * XmlUtils

 and much, much more.